 IMPORTANT REMINDER: Keep a copy of everything you turn in, mail or e-mail to NOBTS faculty and staff – assignments, papers, administrative documents, request forms, etc. If something gets lost in the mail or cyberspace, you can send the appropriate faculty or staff another copy.

-The NGA Library is across Johnson Ferry Road in Building Suite C-115 of the office complex.
+The NGA Library is located at Cross Pointe Church / Grouops Building (2nd floor) 1800 Satellite Blvd.
+NW, Duluth, GA 30097.
 The library entrance is at the back of the building.
 The library hours adjust each semester to accommodate when the majority of students are on campus, usually Monday through Thursday.
 The library hours appear in the NGA Gatekeeper and on the building window by the entrance.
 Currently, wireless internet is NOT available in the NGA library, but computer stations with the internet are available as well as a copy machine for xeroxing.
 The xerox fee is 10 cent per copy.

 Yes!
-While you are at JFBC wireless internet is available.
+While you are at C.P. wireless internet is available.